KKBOX Group Is Now KKCOMPANY

 About KKCompany

 KKCompany is Asia's leading media technology group headquartered in Taipei, Taiwan.
-It is the holding company for media and technology brands KKBOX, KKStream, KKTV, KKLIVE and KKFARM.
 The company's mission is to make transformational technology accessible, affordable and enjoyable to the burgeoning global creator economy.
-Its shareholders include KDDI, GIC and HTC.
+Its shareholders include KDDI, GIC and HTC. (www.kkcompany.com)

 Related Links :